mukulljangid/graphQL_hasura/graphql_blog.md

 More information can be found on https://hasura.io/opensource/

+### Summary
+For condensing the entire process into a couple of lines, all you need is a hasura account and a database which can be linked to hasura and we can then get straight to API making.

 ### Conclusion

 - No developer would have ever thought that hitting an API and forming a request (as a query) by just clicking around would be so easy.
-Thank you for following along. *This conclusion should be longer and summarize the blog.
-Also include applications of concepts explored in this vlog.
+Thank you for following along.